grisu/gricli/src/main/resources/help/commands/help.md

-Command: help

-    Prints this help message.

-Command: help <keywords>
+Command:	help [keywords]

-    Prints a help message for a command, topic or global variable with this exact name.
-If no such command, topic or global variable exists it lists all commands, topics or global variables that contain the keyword in the name or help message.
+Prints this help message or a help message for a certain command, topic or global variable.

 Parameters:

     keywords	: A whitespace seperated list of keywords.

-Command:
+Usage:

     help

         Prints this message.

     help <keyword>

+        Prints a help message for a command, topic or global variable with this exact name or, if no such command, topic or global variable exists it lists all commands, topics or global variables that contain the keyword in the name or help message.

     help commands

+        Lists all available commands.

+    help globals

-Lists all available commands
+	Lists all available globals.

+    help topics

-    help globals		- Lists all available globals help topics			- Lists all available topics
+        Lists all available topics.

+    help all

-    help all			- Lists all available commands, globals and topics
+        Lists all available commands, globals and topics.

-    help command <command>	- Prints the help message for the specified command help global <global>	- Prints the help message for the specified global variable help topic <topic>		- Prints the help message for the specified topic
+    help command <command>

+        Prints the help message for the specified command.

+    help global <global>

+        Prints the help message for the specified global variable.

+    help topic <topic>

+        Prints the help message for the specified topic.

+    help <keywords>

-    help <keywords>		- Prints the help message for the command that is called by this combination of keywords (if it exists)
+        Prints the help message for the command that is called by this combination of keywords (if it exists)

+    help search <keyword>

-    help search keyword		- Prints a list of all commands, topics or global variables that contain the keyword in the name or help message
+       Prints a list of all commands, topics or global variables that contain the keyword in the name or help message

+Example usage:

+    help
+    help all

+    help commands
+    help command print jobs
+    help print jobs
+    help jobs

+    help globals
+    help global memory
+    help memory

+    help topics
+    help topic data fabric
+    help fabric

+    help search batch